osqp/osqp/docs/installation/sources.rst

 Linux
 ^^^^^
-Both :code:`gcc` :code:`cmake` commands are already installed by default.
+Both :code:`gcc` and :code:`cmake` commands are already installed by default.

 Mac OS
 ^^^^^^